Personal Injury & Wrongful Death

 How does someone who is hurt obtain monetary recovery?

-Personal injury law is designed to compensate the victim, through money, for the losses they sustained as a result of the accident.
-The money that can be recovered includes items such as medical and ambulance bills, future medical care, loss work, destroyed or damaged property, inability to work in the future and other items.
-In addition, there is also recovery for what are deemed noneconomic damages, and these include pain and suffering, emotional distress, inconvenience, loss of enjoyment of life, and anxiety.
+Personal injury law is designed to compensate the victim, through money, for the losses sustained as a result of the accident.
+The money that can be recovered includes items such as medical and ambulance bills, future medical care, lost pay for work, destroyed or damaged property, inability to work in the future, and other items.
+In addition, there is also recovery for non-economic damages, such as pain and suffering, emotional distress, inconvenience, loss of enjoyment of life, and anxiety.

-If the conduct is deemed bad or egregious enough, such as drunk driving and other reckless behavior that endangers the health and lives of others, then one can also seek damages that are designed to punish the wrongdoer.
+If the conduct is deemed sufficiently egregious, such as drunk driving or other reckless behavior endangering the health and lives of others, then one can also seek damages designed to punish the wrongdoer.
 These are called punitive damages.

 How do I show that the conduct caused the injury?

 In many cases, victims need to have a doctor explain that the injury sustained was caused by the fault of the wrongdoer.
-This can be anything from a rear-end car accident to an injury sustained on a bicycle ride, a doctor is usually necessary to explain how the injury occurred and whether that injury will improve or continue.
-Some cases also need experts such as an accident reconstruction expert, who can explain what happened in the accident.
+This can be anything from a rear-end car accident to an injury sustained on a bicycle ride; a doctor is usually necessary to explain how the injury occurred and whether that injury will improve or continue.
+Some cases also need experts such as accident reconstruction experts, who can explain what happened in the accident.

 What does a person have to do when they bring a personal injury matter?